Edge vectors on plabic networks in the disk and amalgamation of totally non-negative Grassmannians: Systems of edge vectors on plabic networks

-In our setting an edge flow $F_{e,b_j}$ in ${\mathcal F}_{e,b_j}(\mathcal G)$ is either an edge loop-erased walk $P_{e,b_j}$ starting at the edge $e$ and ending at the boundary sink $b_j$ or the union of $P_{e,b_j}$ with a conservative flow with no common edges with $P_{e,b_j}$.
-In particular, our definition of edge flow coincides with the definition of flow in \cite{Tal2} if $e$ starts at a boundary source except for the winding and intersection numbers. \begin{definition} \begin{enumerate} \item We assign one number to each $C\in {\mathcal C}(\mathcal G)$: the \textbf{weight $w(C)$} is the product of the weights of all edges in $C$. \item Let $F_{e,b_j}\in{\mathcal F}_{e,b_j}(\mathcal G)$ be the union of the edge loop-erased walk $P_{e,b_j}$ with a conservative flow with no common edges with $P_{e,b_j}$ (this conservative flow may be the trivial one).
+In our setting an edge flow $F_{e,b_j}$ in ${\mathcal F}_{e,b_j}(\mathcal G)$ is either an edge loop-erased walk $P_{e,b_j}$ starting at the edge $e$ and ending at the boundary sink $b_j$ or the union of $P_{e,b_j}$ with a conservative flow with no common vertices with $P_{e,b_j}$.
+In particular, our definition of edge flow coincides with the definition of flow in \cite{Tal2} if $e$ starts at a boundary source.

+Next we assign weight, winding and intersection numbers to edge flows, and weight to conservative flows.
+We remark that in \cite{Tal2} there is no winding nor intersection number assigned to flows from boundary to boundary. \begin{definition} \begin{enumerate} \item We assign one number to each $C\in {\mathcal C}(\mathcal G)$: the \textbf{weight $w(C)$} is the product of the weights of all edges in $C$.
+In particular, we assign weight 1 to the trivial conservative flow; \item Let $F_{e,b_j}\in{\mathcal F}_{e,b_j}(\mathcal G)$ be the union of the edge loop-erased walk $P_{e,b_j}$ with a conservative flow with no common edges with $P_{e,b_j}$ (this conservative flow may be the trivial one).
 We assign three numbers to $F_{e,b_j}$: \begin{enumerate} \item The \textbf{weight $w(F_e)$} is the product of the weights of all edges in $F_e$. \item The \textbf{winding number} $\mbox{wind}(F_{e,b_j})$:

 \item The \textbf{intersection number} $\mbox{int}(F_{e,b_j})$:

 \end{enumerate} \end{enumerate} \end{definition}